Off to South Korea!

 Anyhow, this thing is super deep and it’s a huge time and energy investment.
 No cameras allowed.
 You have to lock all your stuff up before entering.
 It’s three quarters of a mile down at an 11-degree angle.
 This doesn’t seem like much, but it’s a lot when you have to go back up it.
 It’s also dark and gets really damp and wet the further you go down.
 We descended one portion of it, and then another tunnel—smaller, darker.

-After going quite some way, I decided to turn around.
-The air was getting dank and the tunnel small and you’re way deep underground.
+After going quite a ways, I decided to turn around.
+The air was getting dank, the tunnel is small, and you’re way deep underground.
 You get a little claustrophobic.
 It takes forever to get there, and for what?
 A retaining wall that you hit and just have to come all the way back up for.
 Jeff continued on.
 Apparently, I didn’t have much further to go, but there really was nothing to see.

 There are so many people, too.
 On the way back, I was in a “fast lane” of sorts, and found entertainment—trudging up the incline forever and forever—in hearing, literally every few seconds, the hollow thunk of someone hitting their hard hat on the overhead pipes.
 Yes, you’re also crouched down a bit the whole time.
 Was relieved to get out and sit for a few afterwards.
 It’s an entire workout, that place.